-3 Tool foR Data
+3 ready foR data

 This chapter provides a broad overview of the R language that will get you programming right away.
 The tool I recommend is Posit Cloud which is a free cloud coding environment for R and Python users.
 A step-by-step guide will be provided.
 Once the setup is complete, some basic R programming and data types are introduced.
+For Python programming, please see the next chapter.

 R and Python are popular programming languages for statistical analysis and data science.